root-project/web/install/dependencies.md

 libxml2-devel gsl-devel readline-devel R-devel R-Rcpp-devel R-RInside-devel
 ```

-Cmake version >= 3.9 is required to build recent ROOT version.
+CMake version >= 3.9 is required to build recent ROOT version.
 Therefore on RHEL 7 based systems it necessary to use the `cmake3` command to build ROOT.
-Default `cmake` command in Scientific Linux 7 and CentOS 7 refers to Cmake version 2.8.
+Default `cmake` command in Scientific Linux 7 and CentOS 7 refers to CMake version 2.8.

 ## Ubuntu and other Debian-based distributions